linzhou-zhong/your_lucky_song/README.md

 ```shell
 pip3 install your_day_song
 ```
-If you meet per;issions issue, I recommend you try this step:
+If you meet permissions issue, I recommend you try this step:

 ```shell
 pip3 install your_day_song --user